binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Plain error** is an error that is so egregious that a reasonable person would lose faith in the justice system.
 A court may take notice of a plain error affecting a substantial right, even if the claim of error was not properly preserved. **103(e).**

+What triggers the difference standards of review - plain error and abuse of discretion - is whether objection was made in a timely and specific manner.
+If the objection was made in a timely and specific manner, the court applies abuse of discretion.
+If the objection was **not** made in a timely and specific manner, the court applies plain error.

 - {:.indent-2}**U.S. v.
 Gomez-Norena (9th Cir.
 1990)** (district court did not commit plain error by admitting the drug courier profile testimony for the limited purpose of providing the jury with background information).

-- {:.indent-2}****U.S. v.
+- {:.indent-2}**U.S. v.
 Smalls (10th Cir.
 2014)** (while incarcerated accused of murdering other incarcerated person, who had asthma, by smothering; raised four evidentiary objections; appellate court reviewed for abuse of discretion considering the record as a whole and found no plain error; "The plain error standard presents a heavy burden for an appellant" and "is to be used sparingly.")

-To be successful on appeal, an appellant must convince the appellate court that the trial judge’s evidentiary determination was **both** (1) (a) abuse of discretion and (b) plain error, **and** (2) a substantial right was violated.
+To be successful on appeal, an appellant must convince the appellate court that the trial judge’s evidentiary determination was **both** (1) (a) abuse of discretion **or** (b) plain error, **and** (2) a substantial right was violated.

 **Reversible error** is an error by a trial judge that affects a substantial right of a party.